Faculty Qualifications Policy

 Maintaining Scholarly Practitioner (SP) Status

 In reference to the above criteria for maintaining faculty qualification status, the following describes transitions between qualification classifications.
 Faculty who do not maintain the criteria for SA status will move to PA status if they meet the PA criteria, or to ‘Other’ if they do not meet the PA criteria.
-Faculty who do not maintain the criteria for SP status will move to IP status if they meet the IP criteria, or to ‘Other’ if they do not meet the IP criteria (See the point system below and failure to maintain status on p.
-8).
+Faculty who do not maintain the criteria for SP status will move to IP status if they meet the IP criteria, or to ‘Other’ if they do not meet the IP criteria (See the point system below and section 6 - Failure to Maintain Qualification Status).
 For faculty who do not meet the criteria for SA status when returning to academic appointments after administrative appointments that do not include research-designated release time, they will be granted provisional SA status for a period equal to their absence for up to four years.
 They are expected to show progress during the period and fully meet the criteria for SA status at the end of the period.

 The categories of intellectual contributions (A, B, C) and professional contributions (D) are listed below.
 The associated point system by faculty qualification is summarized here.